mbsa-tud/tsad_platform/README.md

 ## Known limitations, issues and possible future upgrades (Mostly relevant for developers)

 1. **Training DL models using `standardized` data often leads to bad or no gradient-convergence during training.
 This can be further investigated and possibly fixed in the future.
 (It might be related to the network architecture, data or even the training options)**
 2. The network architecture of the `TCN AE` requires the sequence length/window size to be divisible by 4.
 This could be fixed in the future.
-It also trains rather unstable sometimes.
-3. The `ResNet` network architecture isn't very good somehow as the training isn't as stable as for other models.
-Maybe change it somehow?
 4. Optimize the threshold calcucation (in file computeBestFScoreThreshold.m).
 It can be slow, especially for larger datasets, as it checks the F-Score for every single unique anomaly score value of the used time series (either anomalous validation set or test set).
 An upper bound of threshold values to check could be implemented to counter this issue.
 5. The optimization windows don't support categorical hyperparameters at this point.
 5. Parallel training on gpu was never tested properly/failed (It worked on cpu or with a few models on gpu; otherwise memory error).
 Most importand related files: (trainDNN_parallel.m and getOptionsForParallel.m).